-Nothing says summer like picking your own farm-fresh fruit.
+Nothing says summer like picking your own farm-fresh fruit and veg.
 All around London, Pick Your Own farms offer everything from strawberries to sweetcorn, beetroot to broccoli, French beans to Swiss chard.
 Bring the kids to eat local, show them where their food comes from, and support local farms.
 (If you don’t have the time or inclination to pick it yourself, many have farm shops as well.)
-Before you go, be sure to check the website to confirm opening hours—last PYO entry of the day is often 30 minutes to an hour before closing—and available pickings.
+Before you go, be sure to check the website to confirm opening hours—last PYO entry of the day is often 30 minutes to an hour before closing—and available pickings